STEP 1: create/join a team

 Block Party

-We have the honor of partnering with 5 nonprofits who will be beneficiaries for the 2022 Kendall Square Challenge.
+We have the honor of partnering with 6 nonprofits who will be beneficiaries of the 2025 Kendall Square Challenge.
 When registering their teams, Team Captains will be prompted to choose one of these nonprofits to support throughout the Challenge.